osrf-migration/srcsim-wiki/controlling_the_arm.md

 Now launch the keyboard_teleop node:

-    $ ./keyboard_teleop.py
+    $ python keyboard_teleop.py

-When you first launch the keyboard_teleop.py node, you’ll get some information on how to control the robot using the keyboard, similar to what is below.
+When you first launch the `keyboard_teleop.py` node, you’ll get some information on how to control the robot using the keyboard, similar to what is below.

             Keyboard Teleop for Space Robotics Challenge 0.1.0 Copyright (C) 2017 Open Source Robotics Foundation